 Purpose: To undertake an impartial, thorough and effective investigation into alleged offending, criminal or otherwise.
 Police should gather available relevant material/evidence in a manner that is proportionate to the alleged criminality.
 On completion of their investigation, Police should assess the material/evidence and decide to either:

-• Finalise the enquiry without sanction (where there is insufficient evidence and other criteria or circumatnces).
+- Finalise the enquiry without sanction (where there is insufficient evidence and other criteria or circumstances).

 Lead: Commissioned and coordinated by Community Safety Partnerships and overseen by the Home Office.

-Purpose: Statutory, multi-agency review of the circumstances in which the death of a person aged 16 or over has, or appears to have resulted from violence, abuse or neglect by a person whom they were related or with whom they were, or had been in an intimate personal relationship, or a member of the same household as themselves.
+Purpose: Statutory, multi-agency review of the circumstances in which the death (including suicide) of a person aged 16 or over has, or appears to have resulted from violence, controlling or coercive behaviour, abuse or neglect by a person whom they were related or with whom they were, or had been in an intimate personal relationship, or a member of the same household as themselves.

 Drug and Alcohol Related Death Review (DARD)